IQSS/dataverse-docker/doc/maintenance.rst

 Change the database passord
 ---------------------------

-if you are using a dockerized version  : ``docker exec -it postgress /bin/sh`` this needs to be consistent with the passord in ``secrets/db/password`` and in ``.env``
+if you are using a dockerized version  : ``docker exec -it postgres /bin/sh`` this needs to be consistent with the passord in ``secrets/db/password`` and in ``.env``

 .. code-block:: bash

-  Su postgres
+  su postgres
   ALTER USER DATAVERSE WITH PASSWORD '<password>';